2012 United Kingdom fuel crisis: Background

-The event
+Event

 25 March

-The Cabinet Office Minister, Francis Maude, called upon both the Unite union, who was balloting for a drivers' strike at seven fuel distribution firms, to seek an agreement with distribution companies via ACAS.
+The Cabinet Office Minister, Francis Maude, called upon by the Unite union, who was balloting for a drivers' strike at seven fuel distribution firms, to seek an agreement with distribution companies via ACAS.
 The Unite Union's rep's argued that the outsourcing in the haulage industry has triggered relentless pressure on cutting costs, with firms likes of Asda, Shell and Esso all contracting out their deliveries to low quality rivals.

 The Government said preparations were underway, the army tanker fleet was put on standby as petrol tanker drivers at 5 of the 7 firms voted on strike action.

 The Petrol Retailers Association, whose membership represents more than 5,500 petrol stations, said that it knew nothing about any form of planned government contingency plans and was advising members to keep fuel levels high.
 The group's chairman, Brian Madderson told the BBC: "We have had no word from the Department of Energy and Climate Change whatsoever."

 27 March

 Ministers consider plans to train up military personnel to ensure that fuel supplies are maintained at a cabinet meeting.
-Confused statements from UK Prime Minister David Cameron, Cabinet Minister Francis Maude, and later poor quality/alarmist media coverage lead to tens of thousands of motorists panic buying in Banbury, Christchurch and Crawley.
+Confused statements from UK Prime Minister David Cameron, Cabinet Minister Francis Maude, and later media coverage lead tens of thousands of motorists to panic buying in Banbury, Christchurch and Crawley.

 By midday, Francis Maude had told drivers that they should make sure they have enough fuel in their vehicles and "maybe a little bit in their garage as well in a jerry can".
 However, both the AA and fire-fighters have now called on him to withdraw the advice, because of the risk of explosions in garages.
 The shadow transport secretary, Maria Eagle, warned of a danger of panic fuel buying, as did the AA after the government urged motorists to be ready for a strike-induced shortage.
 The AA also warned of the danger of panic-buying.
 Andrew Howard, its spokesman, said: "If people begin panic-buying we could well have shortages in fuel even before the strike.".

 As the day progressed there were scenes of long queues at petrol pumps in Liverpool, Preston and Kent, while pumps ran dry in Wilmslow in Cheshire and Llandudno Junction in North Wales.

 Some garages capped individual sales to stretch reserves, by using methods such as a 25-litre or £20 maximum spend on any one purchase.

-Other forecourts had introduced 'minimum spend' rules of £35, to try and prevent motorists who have a half-full tank from filling up again, as well as to turn an extra profit in a time of crisis.
+Other forecourts had introduced 'minimum spend' rules of £35, to try to prevent motorists who have a half-full tank from filling up again, as well as to turn an extra profit in a time of crisis.